huggingface/blog/ml-director-insights-4.md

 **Fun Fact:** I love reading science fiction, and my idea of retirement includes resuming the teenager dream of writing short stories.📚

-**Mercado Libre:** An Argentine companythat operates online marketplaces dedicated to e-commerce and online auctions, including mercadolibre.com.
+**Mercado Libre:** An Argentine company that operates online marketplaces dedicated to e-commerce and online auctions, including mercadolibre.com.

-#### **1. How has ML made a positive impact on finance?**
+#### **1. How has ML made a positive impact on e-commerce?**
-We all know that ML is a disrupting force in all industries while continuously creating new business opportunities.
-Many financial products have been created or altered due to ML such as personalized insurance and targeted marketing.

-Disruptions and profit are great but my favorite financial impact has been the ML-initiated conversation around trust in financial decision making.

-In the past, financial decisions like loan approval, rate determination, portfolio management, etc. have all been done by humans with relevant expertise.
-Essentially, people trusted “other people” or “experts” for financial decisions (and often without question).

-When ML attempted to automate that decision-making process, people asked, “Why should we trust a model?”.
-Models appeared to be black boxes of doom coming to replace honest working people.
-But that argument has initiated the conversation of trust in financial decision-making and ethics, regardless of who or what is involved.

-As an industry, we are still defining this conversation but with more transparency, thanks to ML in finance.
+I would say that ML made possible the impossible in a few cases (like fraud prevention in general) and in the vast majority of the others, optimized processes and flows in ways we wouldn't immagine.

+In the middle, there are applications where ML enabled a next-level of UX that otherwise would be very expensive (but maybe not impossible).
+An example, the discovery and serendipity added to the journey of users navigating between listings and offers.

+We ran search, recommendations, ads, credit-scoring, moderations, forecasting of several key aspects, logistics, and lot’s more core units with Machine Learning optimizing at least one of its fundamental metrics.

+We even use ML for optimizing the way we reserve and use infrastructure.

-#### **2. What are the biggest ML challenges within finance?**
+#### **2. What are the biggest ML challenges within e-commerce?**
-I can’t speak for companies but established financial institutions experience one continuous struggle, like all long-lived organizations: Legacy Systems.

-Financial organizations have been around for a while and they have evolved over time but today they have found themselves somehow as ‘tech companies’.
-Such organizations need to be part of cutting-edge technologies so they can compete with newcomer rivals but at the same time maintain the robustness that makes our financial world work.

-This internal battle is skewed by the risk appetite of the institutions.
-Financial risk increases linearly (usually) with the scale of the solution you provide since we are talking about money.
-But on top of that, there are other forms of risk that a system failure will incur such as Regulatory and Reputational risk.
-This compounded risk along with the complexity of migrating a huge, mature system to a new tech stack is, at least in my opinion, the biggest challenge in adopting cutting-edge technologies such as ML.
+Besides all the technical challenges ahead (for instance, more and more realtimeness and personalization), I think that the biggest challenge is the always present focus on the end-user.

+E-commerce is scaling its share on the market year after year, and Machine Learning is always a probabilistic approach that doesn't provide 100% perfection.
+We need to be careful to keep optimizing our products at the same time that we still pay attention to the long tail and the experience of each individual person.

+Finally, a growing challenge is to coordinate and foster the co-existence of data (inputs and outps) in a multi channel and multi business world.
+Marketplace, logistics, credits, insurtech, payments on brick and mortar stores, etc.

-#### **3. What’s a common mistake you see people make trying to integrate ML into financial applications?**
+#### **3. A common mistake you see people make trying to integrate ML into e-commerce?**
-ML, even with all its recent attention, is still a relatively new field in software engineering.
-The deployment of ML applications is often not a well-defined process.
-The artist/engineer can deliver an ML application but the world around it is still not familiar with the technical process.
-At that intersection of technical and non-technical worlds, I have seen the most “mistakes”.

-It is hard to optimize for the right Business and ML KPIs and define the right objective function or the desired labels.
-I have seen applications go to waste due to undesired prediction windows or because they predict the wrong labels.

-The worst outcome comes when the misalignment is not uncovered in the development step and makes it into production.

-Then applications can create unwanted user behavior or simply measure/predict the wrong thing.
-Unfortunately, we tend to equip the ML teams with tools and computing but not with solid processes and communication buffers.
-And mistakes at the beginning of an ill-defined process grow with every step.
+The most common mistakes I see are related to using the wrong tool for the wrong problem.

+For instance, starting complex instead of with the simplest baseline possible.
+For instance not measuring the with/without machine learning impact.
+For instance, investing in tech without having a clear clue of the boundaries of the expected gain.

+At last but not least: thinking only on the short term, forgetting about the hidden impacts, technical debts, maintenance, and so on.

 #### **4. What excites you most about the future of ML?**
-It is difficult not to get excited with everything new that comes out of ML.
-The field changes so frequently that it’s refreshing.

-Currently, we are good at solving individual problems: computer vision, the next word prediction, data point generation, etc, but we haven’t been able to address multiple problems at the same time.
-I’m excited to see how we can model such behaviors in mathematical expressions that currently seem to contradict each other.
-Hope we get there soon!
+Talking from the perspective of being on the trench crafting technology with our bare hands like we used to do ten years ago, definitely what I like the most is to see that we as an industry are solving most of the slow, repetitive and boring pieces of the challenge.

+It’s of course an ever-moving target, and new difficulties arose.
+But we are getting better to incorporate mature tools and practices that will lead to shorter cycles of model-building, which at the end of the day reduces time to market.

 <img class="grandmahugs" style="float: left;" padding="5px" width="200" src="/blog/assets/78_ml_director_insights/Debanjan-Mahata.jpeg"></a>

-### [Debanjan Mahata](https://www.linkedin.com/in/debanjanmahata/) - Director of AI & ML at [Moody's Analytics](https://www.moodysanalytics.com/) / Ex Research Scientist @ Bloomberg AI
+### [Jack Blandin](https://www.linkedin.com/in/debanjanmahata/) - Director of AI & ML at [Moody's Analytics](https://www.moodysanalytics.com/) / Ex Research Scientist @ Bloomberg AI

 **Background:** Debanjan is Director of Machine Learning in the AI Team at  Moody's Analytics and also serves as an Adjunct Faculty at IIIT-Delhi, India.
 He is an active researcher and is currently interested in various information extraction problems and domain adaptation techniques in NLP.
 He has a track record of formulating and applying machine learning to various use cases.
 He actively participates in the program committee of different top tier conference venues in machine learning.